ANDI-MUHAMMAD-HARPIANTO/8v060htwyc/README.md

 ### What I learned
 ### What's next for this project

-## In 2021 The AMH News Syndicate forward to continues development project NETSYNDICATE-i18n
+## In 2021 The AMH News Syndicate forward to continues development realated project [NETSYNDICATE-i18n](https://8v060htwyc.visualstudio.com/)